 When cooking in the simmering oven your turkey will have to be started off in the roasting oven for 30 minutes – 1 hour until browned.
 Remove and cover with a second enamel tin or foil (this will depend on the height of the bird)

 Deduct the time spent in the roasting oven from the food supplier’s recommendations and then multiply the remaining time by 2.
 Place in the simmering oven and cook covered for the duration.

 Cooking in the simmering oven won’t produce crispy skin; so if required, uncover and place in the roasting oven until crisped to your liking.

 Resting times for your turkey are essential, you should have your turkey cooked and resting before cooking the remainder of the festive feast.
-Whist resting cover with a thick layer of foil and cover with an AGA towel; leave in a warm area.
+Whist resting cover with a thick layer of foil and cover again with an AGA towel and leave in a warm area.

 Cooking a goose:

 A whole goose typically takes 3 ½ - 4 hours to cook

 Do not prick the skin all over with a fork, just behind the wings by the legs and cook on a grid rack.
 It’s a good idea to cover the legs and wings with streaky bacon and loosely tent the whole bird.